ChrisMarinos/FSharpKoans/README.md

 1. To build the Koans, run `dotnet build` command in the project root.

-2. To run the Koans, run `dotnet run -p FSharpKoans/FSharpKoans.fsproj --framework netcoreapp3.1` root or `dotnet run --framework netcoreapp3.1` in `FSharpKoans` project directory.
+2. To run the Koans, run `dotnet run -p FSharpKoans/FSharpKoans.fsproj` in the root directory or `dotnet run` in `FSharpKoans` project directory.

 ### Running the Koans in Visual Studio Code